 There is nothing like simple and juicy grilled chicken!
-But how do you achieve this goal with lean, boneless chicken breast?
-It turns out to be as easy cutting your chicken thin and giving it a quick dip in a marinade.
+But how do you achieve this goal with lean, boneless breast?
+It turns out to be as easy cutting your the meat thin and giving it a quick dip in a marinade.
 Try it and I think you’ll love this grilled balsamic chicken as much as we do!

-I couldn’t share my recipe for our house honey balsamic vinaigrette without also sharing a recipe using that dressing to marinate chicken!
-I mean I did go on in that post about how great it is for chicken and how much we loved it.
+I couldn’t share my recipe for our house honey balsamic vinaigrette without also sharing a recipe using that dressing as a marinade!
+I know I did go on in that post about how great it is for chicken and how much we loved it.
 It would have been mean not to post it.
 And I’m not mean. 😉

 And, yes, brinerate is a word!
 Marinating + brining = the best of both worlds.

-To make grilled balsamic chicken use either boneless chicken thighs or boneless chicken breast cut into cutlets.
-Sprinkle the chicken with salt and pepper and marinate in balsamic dressing then grill until cooked through.
+To make grilled balsamic chicken use either boneless thighs or boneless breast cut into cutlets.
+Sprinkle the meat with salt and pepper and marinate in balsamic dressing then grill until cooked through.

 For boneless thighs, just open them up.